softwaretechnik-berlin/geojson-renderer/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/berlin.softwaretechnik/geojson-renderer_2.13/badge.svg)](https://maven-badges.herokuapp.com/maven-central/berlin.softwaretechnik/geojson-renderer_2.13)

-`geojson-renderer` is a command line tool that renders geojson to svg adds map tiles in the background, so that the geojson is displayed on top of a map view.
+`geojson-renderer` is a command line tool that renders geojson to SVG on top of a tiled map display.

 # Getting started

-`geojson-renderer` is distributed with a `jlauncher` manifest.
+`geojson-renderer` is distributed with a `jlauncher` manifest, i.e. it can be run without manual download once `jlauncher` is installed:
-`jlauncher` needs to be installed:

 ```bash
 gem install jlauncher